 - EMG: Repetitive nerve stimulation results in incremental responses.

-- Confirmatory test: serologic detection of anti-VGCC antibodies
+- Confirmatory test: anti-VGCC antibodies in serum

 - Physical examination